mhmud12393/Python-Sync/README.md

   -l = Log File
 -------------------
-A program that syncs 2 folders and replicates all changes made whilst logginh all modifications.
+A program that syncs 2 folders and replicates all changes made whilst logging all modifications.